damnation14/Blog-website/README.md

 # Blog website
--Django Blog website
+ A Django Blog website

--User authentication
+- User authentication

--Post your blogs
+- Post your blogs

--View other blogs
+- View other blogs